 Although that definition uses only one of the VUCA terms, I think it properly encapsulates its essence.

-I bet that in each decade of your life, you can identify things that you were most certain of and other things that you were totally uncertain of.
+I bet that you can identify things that you were most certain of and other things that you were totally uncertain of in each decade of your life.
 Even that shift of the areas of certainty is another layer that adds to the volatility of your life and of those around you.
 On top of that, your uncertainty is amplified by that of the people in your life.
 Although you feel certain about something, your wife, children, parents, or best friends might not.